catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 ### `btc_send`

-Send Bitcoin from an Instant Wallet.
+Send Bitcoin from an Instant Account.
 The user needs to include the send transaction hash in order to get a new refund transaction in return.

 **Request**